 A word of advice: Nylon stockings or a durag on starter locs may seem like a great option if you’re on a budget or dealing with brand new dreads, but it’s not.
 Anything worn too tightly over dreadlocks can also cause damage!
 Make sure that any cap or hat you use is loose enough to allow your dreads some movement while you sleep.

 Here are some of our favorite dread sleeping caps:

-- Beauty Town Luxury Spandex Dreadlocks & Braids Cap ($6.95 on Amazon).
-Great fit and great price, although customers note that the fabric bleeds and may leave dark marks on your pillow.
+- Beauty Town Luxury Spandex Dreadlocks & Braids Cap ($6.95 on Amazon) features great fit and great price, although customers note that the fabric bleeds and may leave dark marks on your pillow.
 It uses an elastic and is made of nylon, as well.
 Hand washing and a long soak before first use may help.

-- Fairy Black Mother Dreadlocks Locs Cap ($19.99 on Amazon).
-Made of stretch polyester and spandex, with an inside lining of satin, this product is breathable and easy on your hair.
+- Fairy Black Mother Dreadlocks Locs Cap ($19.99 on Amazon) is made of stretch polyester and spandex, with an inside lining of satin, this product is breathable and easy on your hair.
 It’s a little pricey, but can be worth it if you get the more attractive designs that you may also wear during the day.

 Dreads too short to tie back and uncomfortable wearing something over your hair while you sleep?
 You can try sleeping on satin or silk, instead.
 The best pillowcase for dreads is one made from these materials.
 It may not completely solve pulling and debris issues, but it will definitely make for a better night’s rest.